 Yoast SEO – helps you optimize your posts for search engines so that people can find you through Google, Bing, etc.

-There are few more things that I recommend.
+There are a few more things that I recommend.

 Change your permalinks